Greenville Car Accident Lawyer

 - Driving at nighttime: The risk of getting into an accident at nighttime is greater, simply because you have less visibility.
 Other drivers may struggle to see your vehicle or a pedestrian who is crossing the road.

 - Fatigue: Fatigue or driving while sleepy is especially common in large truck accidents where those drivers are on the road for days at a time.

 Some accidents involve non-human elements as well.
 Road hazards, wild animals, adverse weather, and defective vehicle equipment can also play a role in numerous North Carolina auto accidents.

 Car accident victims can suffer injuries that range from relatively mild to life-threatening.
 In our experience, we have seen clients who have suffered from the following:

 - Soft tissue injuries like sprains, strains, and bruises.
 Although these injuries will usually heal in a couple of months, more serious soft-tissue injuries might require surgery.

 - Cuts or lacerations.
-Deep cuts can become infected and leave unsightly scars, which can cause intense emotional distress when on visible parts of the body.
+Deep cuts can become infected and leave unsightly scars, which can cause intense emotional distress, especially when they are on visible parts of the body.

 - Nerve damage.
 Any swelling can put pressure on nerves, causing constant pain and possibly leading to nerve damage if the pressure is not promptly relieved.
 Permanent nerve damage can impede a person’s mobility.

 - Traumatic brain injuries.
 A TBI can impair a person’s speech, memory, cognition, and mobility.
 Many people also suffer from severe mood swings.
-A mild TBI can clear up in a few months but moderate or severe brain injuries might require months of intense rehabilitation.
+A mild TBI can clear up in a few months, but moderate or severe brain injuries might require months or years of intense rehabilitation.

 - Spinal cord injuries.
 Damage to the spinal cord can render a person paralyzed from below the point of injury.
 Even if not paralyzed, a car accident victim can suffer impaired sensation which makes it hard to move around.